-- Subsequently the CWG identified seven potential models for the IANA stewardship transition.
-These models were discussed at a face-to-face meeting of the working group with supporting advice from legal counsel. - The move from seven potential models down to two variants of an internal accountability/hybrid model was iterative over a series of sessions.
+- 20 Subsequently the CWG identified seven potential models for the IANA stewardship transition.
+These models were discussed at a face-to-face meeting of the working group with supporting advice from legal counsel. - 21 The move from seven potential models down to two variants of an internal accountability/hybrid model was iterative over a series of sessions.
 In one session, after explanation of legal counsel's findings, two models the internal trust and the external trust were deemed unsuitable to meet the CWG's requirements because the structures were not necessarily recognized legally outside of the U.S. Upon conclusion of these sessions, the CWG also agreed to defer further consideration of the "Contract Co." model (in part, because it did not receive sufficient support after the first public comment period), until the viability of the remaining models could be further considered.
-In addition, the CWG agreed to defer further consideration of the fully internal model and the standalone IANA hybrid model.
-The CWG agreed that the remaining models two variants of an internal accountability/hybrid model (the legal separation model and the functional separation model) required further research on the part of legal counsel before the CWG could make a determination. - Following the face-to-face meetings, the CWG, in consultation with its independent legal counsel, held extensive discussions to determine which of the two variants of the internal accountability/hybrid model would be recommended.
+In addition, the CWG agreed to defer further the remaining models two variants of an internal accountability/hybrid model (the legal separation model and the functional separation model) required further research on the part of legal counsel before the CWG could make a determination. - 22 Following the face-to-face meetings, the CWG, in consultation with its independent legal counsel, held extensive discussions to determine which of the two variants of the internal accountability/hybrid model would be recommended.
 The CWG determined that the legal separation model was preferred because it would establish PTI as a separate legal entity at the outset, allowing for possible separation from ICANN in the future, if necessary.
 In addition, the legal separation model allowed for a contract between ICANN and PTI.
 With that decision reached, the CWG turned its focus to developing an accountability framework to support this model, while legal counsel assisted in addressing governance issues related to the model.